 Is the world flat?
 Based on their exposure to many cultures, research into world issues and opportunities to help those in need in other countries, Canterbury students would say, “Yes.”

 Because of the ongoing interest of students and the importance of growing up understanding how we each impact the world around us, the school implemented a Global Studies Certificate Program in 2007.
 Participating students receive the certification at graduation.
 Certification is contingent on both the successful completion of the requirements and a review by the Global Studies faculty committee.
 Certification is recorded on the student’s transcript and makes an impact on the college admission process.

 Additionally, students are required to participate in an experience that demonstrates in-depth understanding of or immersion in a different culture.
-The may do so through a variety of experiences such as the following:

 - IU Honors Program

 - Australia Exchange